richafnu/Viva/Viva/goals/goals-retirement-faq.md

 ## Will Viva Goals be replaced with another solution?

-Since Microsoft won’t be replacing Viva Goals or integrating its features into other products, we’ve put together an OKR software comparison of third-party tools and a list of Microsoft partners who can help you through this transition.
-To get a copy of this document, please contact GoalsDecom@microsoft.com.
-Existing customers will have until December 31, 2025, or until their licenses expire, to transition to an alternative solution.
+Microsoft will not be replacing Viva Goals with another solution or integrating its features into other products.
+We encourage customers to begin exploring third-party OKR tools.
+For a list of partners who can help you select a new OKR solution and support your transition, please contact your Microsoft representative or email GoalsDecom@microsoft.com for more information.

 ## How long will users have access to Viva Goals?